 Two seasons of 13 episodes apiece just wasn’t enough.

 It turns out that I’m not the only one that thought so: After information was brought to light that the rights to Megas XLR may no longer be in Cartoon Networks’ hands, the fans made their voices heard.
 Chris Prynoski (supervising director for Megas) had his animation company, Titmouse, immediately figure out if there was a way to get the rights to the series back.

-Cartoon Network does own the rights, but had ‘written off’ the series (you can find out the technicalities behind that here), but is currently in talks with Titmouse about purchasing or licensing the rights to the studio.
+Cartoon Network does own the rights, but had ‘written off’ the series (you can find out the technicalities behind that here).
+Titmouse is currently in talks with about purchasing or licensing the rights to the IP.
 While talks are ongoing, I had the opportunity to speak with George Krstic, co-creator of Megas XLR and current Titmouse employee, about Megas and its role in things to come.

 This interview was conducted via Skype on 12/16/12, and transcribed (with minor edits for the sake of readability) due to problems with the original audio.

 Hi!
 This is so cool to have you here, it really is.